HopeZobinou/web-scrapping/hw5/hw5_report.md

 ![graph_11i](https://github.com/HopeZobinou/data440/assets/81893993/728d14a7-4946-4ed2-a1ef-006835d6fccf)

 ## Discussion
 The Girvan-Newman graph will most likely be different every time compared to just finding the group connections based on the edges being connected.
 The formula used to find the summation of all the betweenness is going to have an error associated with it.
 The error will affect the true results.
 The results are which edge to remove.
+The formula takes the node's distance from the target into consideration for betweenness.

 # References